Most Major Pharmacies Aren’t Catching Half Of Dangerous Drug Combinations

-Many people that are prescribed medication by physicians may be fortunate that they only take one medication, but the reality is that most people who take prescriptions are prescribed more than one.
-While this may be beneficial to their health problems, combing drugs can lead to serious consequences and needs to be monitored closely for side effects and even deadly outcomes.
-Fortunately, pharmacists are educated to catch these potential problems, especially since people may be getting prescriptions from multiple physicians and each physician may not be aware of other medications the patient is taking.
+Many people that are prescribed medication by physicians may be fortunate that they only take one medication, but the reality is that most people who take prescriptions are prescribed more than one drug.
+While this may be beneficial to their health problems, combining drugs can lead to serious consequences and needs to be monitored closely for side effects and even deadly outcomes.
+Fortunately, pharmacists are educated to catch these potential problems, especially since people may be getting prescriptions from multiple physicians, and each physician may not be aware of other medications the patient is taking.
 Technology can help with this as well, but only if it is properly and consistently utilized.

-According to the Center For Disease Control, approximately 33% of the public is taking more than one prescription medication.
-This means that drug interactions are a real possibility and threat to a significant portion of the American public.
-These interactions could include things like decreased effectiveness of the medication, increased effectiveness of medication that could lead to problems like dangerously low blood pressure, and allergic reactions, including deadly reactions, particularly with antibiotics and psychotropic medications.
-It’s vital that pharmacies stay on top of these potentiated risks for each patient who is filling prescriptions and therefore they are regularly audited to see if that is happening and what percentage of possible interactions they are missing in order to maintain accredited and certified as a pharmacy.
+According to the Center For Disease Control, approximately 33 percent of the public is taking more than one prescription medication.
+This means that drug interactions are a real possibility and a threat to a significant portion of the American public.
+These interactions could include things like decreased effectiveness of the medication, increased effectiveness of the medication that could lead to problems like dangerously low blood pressure, and allergic reactions, including deadly reactions, particularly with antibiotics and psychotropic medications.
+It’s vital that pharmacies stay on top of these potentiated risks for each patient who is filling prescriptions, and therefore, they are regularly audited to see if that is happening and what percentage of possible interactions they are missing.
+This must be done to allow the business to maintain their accreditation and certification as a pharmacy.

 The problem is a pervasive one, according to the Chicago Tribune.
 According to The Tribune, reporters tested 255 pharmacies to see if they would catch potentially dangerous and life-threatening reactions such as commonly seen between antibiotics and some anti-cholesterol medications.
-According to The Tribune, they were not warned of the reactions a full 52% of the time.
+According to The Tribune, they were not warned of the reactions a full 52 percent of the time.

-According to The Tribune, CVS, who is the nation’s leading prescription drug retailer, had the worst record, failing to warn people of possible dangerous interactions 63% of the time.
-Walgreens, who is the major competitor for CVS, did far better at missing the mark 30% of the time, but that’s still sobering when one considers that is still nearly one out of every three patients not being properly informed about potential interactions.
-Walmart checked in at 43% failure rate, and all pharmacies combined had a troubling 52% failure rate.
-While the study was more practical than scientific, it did demonstrate some major flaws in pharmacies and how the operate.
+According to The Tribune, CVS, who is the nation’s leading prescription drug retailer, had the worst record, failing to warn people of possible dangerous interactions 63 percent of the time.
+Walgreens, who is the major competitor for CVS, did far better at missing the mark 30 percent of the time, but that’s still sobering when one considers that is still nearly one out of every three patients not being properly informed about potential interactions.
+Walmart checked in at 43 percent failure rate, and all pharmacies combined had a troubling 52 percent failure rate.
+While the study was more practical than scientific, it did demonstrate some major flaws in pharmacies and how they operate.

 Carmen Catizone, executive director of the National Association of Boards of Pharmacy, said that professional standards for pharmacies are clear, and there is no excuse for these major health threats.